Best Striped Bass Lures

 ZOOM SUPER FLUKE

-As classic as it gets, the Zoom Bait 7-inch Magnum Super Fluke is a great option for striped bass.
+As classic as it gets, the Zoom Bait 7-inch Magnum Super Fluke is a great option for a striper lure.
 Depending on rigging, the bait can be walked subsurface, slowly retrieved or even fished vertically on a snap jig cadence.
 Additionally, Zoom has a great selection of colors that mimic many common types of forage.

 LUNKER CITY SLUG-GO